 Level 1: Using a combination of bank loan fraud and mortgage fraud scams, in combination with construction liens, and then withholding the books from the two landowner partner groups.

 Level 2: Smaller secondary crimes include more bank loan frauds, straw loan buyers, kickbacks, and appraiser fraud, and Denver CO Federal Court case 08-01211-ABC Mountain Adventure Property Investments, LLC v.
 FSB Bancorp, Inc., et al.

 1.5 Colorado Evidence.
 View.

 - Altus Bank Group's server with financial records and emails captured by Colorado victims.
 Blown-off by authorities.
-The issue with the FBI agent not going after or having Colorado agents pick-up the sever in Colorado was when the agent told me I was a Confidential Informant and tried to convince I had to go after the server.
+The issue with the FBI agent not going after or having Colorado agents pick-up the server in Colorado was when the agent told me I was a Confidential Informant and tried to convince me I had to go after the server and pay my own way.
 This was one of several issues the agent tried to have me do, and I refused.
 That being said, there is more to this.